API Keys

 website - For private websites, include

-website_idand ensure the key hasread:data - Rotate and revoke keys in the dashboard; only the prefix/start should be shared/logged
+website_idand ensure the key hasread:data - Rotate and revoke keys in Organization Settings → API Keys; only the prefix/start should be shared/logged

 What is an API key?